 In order to facilitate our working with United Fund, the Center year was changed finally from a fiscal year to a calendar year.
-At the same time, dues were increased.
+At A Hospitality Committee was formed to greet newcomers to our the same time, dues were increased.
 Intermediate memberships city and to make them welcome.
-This was done by the sending of a structure for some time.
+This was done by the sending of a were dropped, as these had been a sore spot in our membership structure for some time.
 Before long, these memberships were converted to family memberships, thereby bringing increased revenue to the Center.